aamcmurray/python-projects/README.md

   - Bayesian Introduction: Reproduced following a tutorial by Simon Ouellette.
 Useful reference.
   - An attempt at a non linear regression using some fake data generated using the damped harmonic motion equation and solving for the coefficients.
   - Fitting comparison: Attempt at comparing non linear regression via scipy to bayesian fit.
   - LeastSquaresComparison: Attempt at comparing linear least squares method to bayesian fit.

+# Data Structures
+A folder containing practice using different data structures.
+  - NumberTheory Stack: Using an altered stack with a method for decomposing its contents to a set to find the sum of numbers divisible by 3 and 5.
+  - Parentheses Stack: Using a stack to determine if parentheses are balanced or not.

 # NumberTheory
 A folder containing code relating to number theory.